A handful of Diamond residents and city council members came out at 5 p.m. Wednesday at Diamond City Hall to hear findings of a state audit.

 While the board meeting minutes occasionally reference the city's water losses, there is no documented effort by the board to address the losses.
 City officials indicated that water lines are deteriorating and need to be replaced and some unmetered water is also suspected.

-Page 3 of 3 - To help detect significant water loss and ensure all water use is properly billed, the board should review the reconciliation of gallons of water pumped to gallons of water billed on a monthly basis and document efforts to investigate and resolve the differences.
+To help detect significant water loss and ensure all water use is properly billed, the board should review the reconciliation of gallons of water pumped to gallons of water billed on a monthly basis and document efforts to investigate and resolve the differences.
 According to the United States Environmental Protection Agency, the water industry goal for unaccounted for water is 10 percent or less.

 Auditor recommendation: Review the reconciliation of gallons of water pumped to gallons of water billed on a monthly basis and document efforts to investigate and resolve the differences.